sigcsets/sigcse2022/pages/schedule_index.md

 1. For full details about the Workshops, please visit the [Workshops Page](/schedule/workshops).
 1. Full details about Affiliated Events are now included below.
 1. A [roadmap](https://docs.google.com/document/d/1Z7w8HJ03WB5X0qF0b71eOKaP6CsDUMPw/edit?usp=sharing&ouid=107906839535250673001&rtpof=true&sd=true) of suggested sessions for K-12 participants to attend is now available.
+1. A [roadmap](/schedule/cc) of suggested sessions for Community College participants to attend is now available.
 1. A [roadmap](https://docs.google.com/document/d/1rdY4KBeCq2A9ZRn2-YjrPo5MHK2aUeRs/edit?usp=sharing&ouid=107906839535250673001&rtpof=true&sd=true) of suggested sessions for Global participants to attend is now available.
 </div>